 Blue Mound Golf & Country Club – 3rd – 220 yards

-The Milwaukee-area Raynor design starts with a bang as the first three greens are a Redan, Double Plateau and then the difficult Biarritz 3rd.
-The front half plays as fairway and the front pin is particularly tough because of the deep swale that repels any shot just a fraction short.
+The Milwaukee-area Raynor design starts with a bang as the first three greens are a Redan, Double Plateau and the difficult Biarritz 3rd.
+The front half plays as fairway, making front pins just over the swale incredibly difficult.
 Like most Biarritz holes, the right and left sides of the green are flanked by deep trench bunkers.

 The 3rd tee shot at Blue Mound G&CC

 Short of the fairway front plateau

 The deep swale at Blue Mound's 3rd makes for precarious decisions when your shot ends there